rowlandr71/Swoom-challenge/README.md

     * kubectl apply -f swoom-apply.yaml
     * kubectl apply -f swoom-apply-service.yaml

+There exists a LivenessProbe and ReadinessProbe that returns a code 200 indicating the pod is running, hence triggers a restart.
+See kubernetes/swoom-app.yaml.

 # Web URL to the Web Server
 Web Server URL: http://af150be088aea404aab2545db4f9bd55-1480971674.us-east-1.elb.amazonaws.com/